OCA/web/web_notify/README.rst

    :alt: Sample notifications

 You can test the behaviour of the notifications by installing this module in a demo database.
 Access the users form through Settings -> Users & Companies.
-You'll see a tab called "Test web notify", here you'll find two buttons that'll allow you test the module.
+You'll see a tab called "Test web notify", here you'll find five buttons that'll allow you test the module.

 .. figure:: https://raw.githubusercontent.com/OCA/web/14.0/web_notify/static/description/test_notifications_demo.png
    :scale: 80 %